pywbem/pywbem/src/DEVELOP.md

 development of PyWBEM.
 You can ignore it when you just want to use the PyWBEM client package and program against it.

-First, create a local clone of the PyWBEm Git repository:
+First, create a local clone of the PyWBEM Git repository:

     git clone git@github.com:pywbem/pywbem.git
     cd pywbem